 4. HAVE YOU MAXIMIZED TECHNOLOGY?

 Let restaurant management software handle the time-sucking aspects of the business such as inventory, online ordering, scheduling, purchasing and reservations.
 Scheduling smarter will reduce labor costs but the best services improve overall profitability.
-Also, when you optimize technology, workers can spend that time elsewhere, such as staff training or paying more attention to guests.
+Also, when you optimize technologies, workers can spend that time elsewhere, such as in staff training or paying more attention to guests.

 5. ARE YOU HIRING THE BEST LEADERS?